Wayne F. Shovelin Scholarship

 F. Shovelin Scholarship Fund, a competitive funding program for exceptional

 high school seniors pursuing careers in healthcare.
-This scholarship fund
+We are grateful for

 Mr. and Mrs. Joe R. Hudson Nursing Scholarship